-We expect that market prices of our common stock will be volatile.
+We expect that the market price of our common stock will be volatile.

-Our common stock price may be volatile.
-The trading price of our common stock may fluctuate substantially.
 The price of the common stock may be higher or lower than the price you pay for your shares, depending on many factors, some of which are beyond our control and may not be directly related to our operating performance.
 These factors include the following:

-- o price and volume fluctuations in the overall stock market from time to time: - o significant volatility in the market price and trading volume of securities of business development companies or other financial services companies; - o volatility resulting from trading in derivative securities related to our common stock including puts, calls, long-term equity anticipation securities, or LEAPs, or short trading positions; - o changes in regulatory policies or tax guidelines with respect to business development companies or regulated investment companies; - actual or anticipated changes in our net asset value or fluctuations in our operating results or changes in the expectations of securities analysts; - o announcements regarding any of our portfolio companies; - o announcements regarding developments in the nanotechnology field in general; - o announcements regarding government funding and initiatives related to the development of nanotechnology; - o general economic conditions and trends; and/or - o departures of key personnel.
+- o price and volume fluctuations in the overall stock market from time to time; - o significant volatility in the market price and trading volume of securities of business development companies or other financial services companies; - o volatility resulting from trading in derivative securities related to our common stock may include puts, calls, long-term equity anticipation securities, or LEAPs, or short trading positions; - o changes in regulatory policies or tax guidelines with respect to business development companies or regulated investment companies; - o actual or anticipated changes in our net asset value or fluctuations in our operating results or changes in the expectations of securities analysts; - o announcements regarding any of our portfolio companies; - o announcements regarding developments in the nanotechnology field in general; - o announcements regarding government funding and initiatives related to the development of nanotechnology; - o general economic conditions and trends; and/or - o departures of key personnel.